ph7klw76/pngorcdxtoxyztosmile/README.md

 - **Human-checkable intermediates**, including recognized structure PNGs, XYZ outputs, CSV summaries, Excel mappings, and XYZ-derived 2D inspection PNGs.
 - **Practical parser robustness**, using RDKit where possible and Open Babel where necessary.

-This framing works well for:
-- a cheminformatics methods paper,
-- a benchmark dataset repository,
-- a supplementary-code repo for a manuscript, or
-- a workflow repository accompanying a thesis chapter.

 ---